Leopold II, Grand Duke of Tuscany: Evaluation

 Leopold of Tuscany was a well-meaning, not unkindly man, and fonder of his subjects than were the other Italian despots, but he was weak, and too closely bound by family ties and Habsburg traditions ever to become a real Liberal.
 Had he not joined the conclave of autocrats at Gaeta, and, above all, had he not summoned Austrian assistance while denying that he had done so, in 1849, he might yet have preserved his throne, and even changed the course of Italian history.
 At the same time his rule, if not harsh, was demoralising.

-Along with his wife he was the founding patron of L'Istituto Statale della Ss.
+Along with his wife he was the founding patron of the Istituto Statale della Ss.
 Annunziata, the first female boarding school in Florence, that would educate aristocratic and noble young ladies.
-Leopold ordered the construction of La Botte, a water tunnel under the Arno River, which allowed for the final drainage of the Lago di Bientina, which had previously been the largest lake in Tuscany.
+Leopold ordered the construction of La Botte, a water tunnel under the Arno river, which allowed for the final drainage of the Lago di Bientina, which had previously been the largest lake in Tuscany.
 Completed in 1859, La Botte remains an integral part of the Tuscan water management system.

-He spent his last years in Austria, and died in Rome.

 Marriages and children

-In Dresden on 28 October 1817, and by proxy in Florence on 16 November 1817, Leopold married Princess Maria Anna of Saxony.
-She was a daughter of Maximilian, Prince of Saxony and Caroline of Bourbon-Parma.
+In Dresden on 28 October 1817, and by proxy in Florence on 16 November, Leopold married Princess Maria Anna of Saxony.
+She was the daughter of Maximilian, Prince of Saxony and Caroline of Bourbon-Parma.
 Her maternal grandparents were Ferdinand, Duke of Parma and Archduchess Maria Amalia of Austria.
 Leopold and his wife were second cousins as they were both great-grandchildren of Empress Maria Theresa of Austria.
-They had four children:
+They had three daughters: